Sensitivity of $T_{\rm c}$ to pressure and magnetic field in the cuprate superconductor YBa$_{2}$Cu$_{3}$O$_{y}$: evidence of charge order suppression by pressure: Discussion

 The first scenario is spin order.
-In YBCO at ambient pressure, long-range antiferromagnetic order exists up to $p = 0.05$ and short-range incommensurate spin-density-wave (SDW) correlations extend up to $p \simeq 0.08$~\cite{Haug2010}.
-CDW, SDW and superconducting phases all compete with each other~\cite{Blanco-Canosa2013}.
+In YBCO at ambient pressure, long-range antiferromagnetic order exists up to $p = 0.05$ and short-range incommensurate spin-density-wave (SDW) correlations extend up to $p \simeq 0.08$~[\onlinecite{Haug2010}].
+CDW, SDW and superconducting phases all compete with each other~[\onlinecite{Blanco-Canosa2013}].
 By suppressing CDW order, pressure could strengthen SDW order, extend its range up to higher $p$, and stiffen its competing effect on superconductivity at low doping.
+Adding Zn impurities in YBCO has shown to suppress superconductivity, \eg{} at $p$\,$\simeq$\,$0.12$, but to also suppress CDW order, and to nucleate SDW order~[\onlinecite{Blanco-Canosa2013}].
+Note however that muon spin rotation studies in LBCO showed that hydrostatic pressure suppressed magnetic order (SDW) while enhancing superconducting fraction~[\onlinecite{Guguchia2013}].

 A second scenario for a competition that persists at high pressure is the pseudogap phase.
-In particular, the pseudogap due to strong correlations associated with the Mott insulator is known to compete with superconductivity~\cite{Georges1996,Tremblay2013}, and to produce a dome of \Tc~vs $p$~\cite{Gull2013}.
-It remains to be seen where in doping the peak in \Tc~lies with respect to the \Tstar~line and the underlying critical point for the transition from Fermi-liquid phase at high $p$ to pseudogap phase at low $p$~\cite{Werner2009,Sordi2012}.
+In particular, the pseudogap due to strong correlations associated with the Mott insulator is known to compete with superconductivity~[\onlinecite{Georges1996},\onlinecite{Tremblay2013}], and to produce a dome of \Tc{} vs $p$~[\onlinecite{Gull2013}].
+It remains to be seen where in doping the peak in \Tc{} lies with respect to the \Tstar{} line and the underlying critical point for the transition from Fermi-liquid phase at high $p$ to pseudogap phase at low $p$~[\onlinecite{Werner2009},\onlinecite{Sordi2012}].
+We propose that both competing effects shape the CDW-free \Tc{} dome: the pseudogap phase below its critical point $p^{\star}$\,$\sim$\,$0.19$ and spin order at low doping.

-In any scenario, two questions must be addressed: Why a dome of CDW order peaked at $p \simeq 0.12$?
+In any scenario, two questions must be addressed: Why a dome of CDW order peaked at $p$\,$\simeq$\,$0.12$?
 Why does pressure have such a strong detrimental effect on CDW order, while it has little direct effect on either superconductivity or the pseudogap phase?
+Note that in the present manuscript we focused on the short-range 2D CDW order present in zero (and low) magnetic field, which was shown to cause the FSR~[\onlinecite{Cyr-Choiniere2017}].
+In future investigations, the pressure dependence of the long-range 3D CDW order seen in high fields~[\onlinecite{LeBoeuf2013},\onlinecite{Gerber2015}] should also be examined separately.